Turnout

 • 30%: Persistent daytime sleepiness and/or the use of a CPAP machine.

-• 50%: Requires the use of a CPAP machine or other breathing assistance devices.
+• 50%: Requires the use of a CPAP machine or other treatment.

-• 100%: Severe apnea with complications, such as chronic respiratory failure.
+• 100%: Severe apnea with complications, such as cardiovascular issues.

-We encourage veterans to gather comprehensive medical evidence, including sleep studies and symptom documentation, to strengthen their claims.
-Understanding if is sleep apnea a VA disability is crucial for evaluating eligibility and potential benefits.
-Furthermore, the upcoming changes to the assessment standards, set to take effect in 2025, could alter how these ratings are assigned.
-This highlights the importance of submitting requests promptly under the current system.
+We encourage veterans to gather medical evidence, including sleep studies, to strengthen their claims.
+Upcoming changes in the rating criteria, set to take effect in 2025, highlight the importance of understanding these updates.
 By doing so, veterans may be assessed under existing criteria, which could lead to more favorable ratings.

-It's also important to remember that coexisting conditions can significantly influence the assessment of breathing disorders, potentially affecting the assigned disability rating.
+It's also important to remember that sleep apnea can significantly impact overall health, potentially affecting the assigned disability rating.
 Therefore, we urge former service members to consider all relevant health issues when preparing their claims.
-You are not alone in this journey, and we’re here to help you every step of the way.
+You are not alone in this journey, and support is available.

 Each slice of the pie represents a different level of disability rating for sleep apnea.
 A larger slice indicates a higher percentage of disability, helping you see which ratings are more common and their definitions.